GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 Adding indexes
 ^^^^^^^^^^^^^^
-The same process is used for adding indexes to the datastores.
+Data dictionaries can be used to describe indexes that should be applied when importing to a database.
 Learn more about this on :doc:`guide_indexes`